jonreesman/watch-dog/README.md

 [![Go](https://github.com/jonreesman/watch-dog/actions/workflows/go.yml/badge.svg)](https://github.com/jonreesman/watch-dog/actions/workflows/go.yml)
 [![CodeFactor](https://www.codefactor.io/repository/github/jonreesman/watch-dog/badge)](https://www.codefactor.io/repository/github/jonreesman/watch-dog)
 # watch-dog
 The purpose of this project is to scrape twitter, reddit, and various news sources on an hourly basis in order to provide the user with a regular sentiment analysis for their chosen stock/crypto tickers.
+It will feature a frontend, built with React, that will chart stock prices vs their hourly sentiment on Twitter.
+As new stocks/cryptos are added, they will be cached in the database to reduce the API calls to Twitter.
+As the program detects headlines that are considered popular for a given stock/crypto (eg, elevated volume of retweeting the article), it will incorporate these headlines into the graph as well.

+While I do not believe this project will give the user a leg up in terms of day-trading, I do think it possesses value as a market research tool.
+Some stocks and crypto have a low volume of tweets, making it difficult to glean any time-sensitive, useful data.
+But being able to graph sentiment over time and correlate it with the price has been a large desire of mine, because I do think there is value there.

 This is a very early build, that presently can scrape twitter and provide a sentiment from its extracted tweets and print it to stdout.
-It does have the capability to push to an AWS DynamoDB, however my additions to my DYnamoDB table are throttled, so I am in the progress of swithcing to a local MongoDB table.
-I have a lengthy to-do list, and the actual structure of the project is a WIP as I am still learning Go best practices.
+I have experimented with multiple different databases (DynamoDB, MongoDB) but have ultimately settled on MySQL via Google Cloud.

-The watch-dog project is my first for Go, so it is a learning project for me.
+The watch-dog project is my first for Go, so it is a learning curve for me.

 ## To Do:
-- [x] ~~~MongoDB Integration~~~ I have instead opted for Cloud SQL.
 - [x] Cloud SQL Integration
+   - [x] Input sanitation
    - [x] Push integration
-   - [x] ~~~MongoDB Graphing~~~
-   - [ ] Pull integration (Still exploring the value)
+   - [ ] Pull integration
+- [x] Collect a large data set of tweets, reddit comments, news sources to use to more applicably train the present sentiment analysis model.
+- [ ] Refactor in accordance with Go best practice
+- [ ] Implement a Web UI (REACT)
 - [ ] Incorporate relevant news scraping

-- [ ] Refactor in accordance with Go best practice
-- [ ] Collect a large data set of tweets, reddit comments, news sources to use to more applicably train the present sentiment analysis model.
-- [ ] Implement a Web UI or form of notification system
+## No longer utilizing
+- [x] MongoDB Integration
+      -[x] MongoDB Graphing

 ## Structure